michaeldorner/only-time-will-tell/README.md

 ## Data

-Our results can be found on [Zenodo](https://zenodo.org/deposit/5568875).
+The results of the simulation can be found on [Zenodo](https://zenodo.org/deposit/5568875).

 ## Prerequisites